 An undergraduate Computer Science student once wrote a 'proof of concept' prototype browser we named Asterisk, based on open-source Mozilla Firefox code.
-It worked.
-But that was shortly before ICANN launched its flood of new generic top-level domains.
+It worked very nicely, but that was shortly before ICANN launched its flood of new generic top-level domains.

 We quietly put it on the shelf.

 The prototype makes domain name translations completely invisible to the user.
 Any name*number.tld address is translated into the corresponding native format for domain name resolution, and any domain name registered in the native format is presented to the user as a convenient 'name*number.tld' web address.

 - the Asterisk prototype was based on Mozilla

 Our goal was not Yet Another Web Browser - the demonstrated function could be added to any browser, just as all modern browsers handle IDNA addresses.